 - 3. Remove the driven disc.
-Refer to Section "Replacing Rubber Driven Disc" for driven disc assembly removal procedure. - 4.
+Refer to Section "Replacing Rubber Driven Disc" for driven disc removal procedure. - 4.
+Drain fuel tank before tipping mower.
+Do not tilt mower with spark plug or carburetor down.
 Tilt mower up on its rear wheels and remove blade and blade hub.
 Assistance from another person may be necessary to hold mower in the tilted position. - 5.
 Hold the slotted end of the drive disc bolt with a screwdriver and remove the nut and internal tooth lock washer.
 See Figure 4.16. - 6.
 Remove the belt cover located under deck. - 7.
 Lift the drive disc up and remove worn belt. - 8.
 Loop one end of new belt over engine pulley and insert the other end through slot in deck.
-See Figure 4.15. - 9.
+Refer to Figure 4.15. - 9.
 Loop the belt around the pulley on the bottom of the drive disc. - 10.
-Reinstall drive disc and retaining hardware. - IMPORTANT: 1) The square shoulder of the drive disc bolt must fit into the square hole of the bushing. - 2) The square end of bushing must fit into the bracket slot. - 11.
+Reinstall drive disc and retaining hardware.

+IMPORTANT: 1) The square shoulder of the drive disc bolt must fit into the square hole of the bushing.

+2) The square end of bushing must fit into the

+- 2) The square end of bushing must fit into the bracket slot. - 11.
 Reinstall belt cover and tighten bolts securely. - 12.
 Reinstall blade hub and cutter blade.
 Recommended torque for blade cap screw is 40 ft. lbs.